Store Frederikslund: Architecture

 The Neoclassical main building dates from the 1780s and was probably designed by Andreas Kirkerup.
 It is part of a large, rectangular complex surrounding a central courtyard.
 The two side wings have median risalits on both sides.
 The median risalits towards the garden feature four Tuscan order pilasters and are topped by triangular pediments.
 The main building was listed on the Danish registry of protected buildings and places in 1918.

 Today

-The current owner, St. Frederikslund A/S, is again owned by Bermuda-based TK Foundation. a not for profit foundation and major shareholder of Teekay which was founded when the company's founder, Danish-American Torben Karlshøj, passed away.
-The foundation is in Denmark also operating iunder the name Kattegatfonden (Kattegat Foundation).
+The current owner, St. Frederikslund A/S, is again owned by Bermuda-based TK Foundation, a not for profit foundation and major shareholder of Teekay which was founded when the company's founder, Danish-American Torben Karlshøj, died.
+The foundation is in Denmark also operating under the name Kattegatfonden (Kattegat Foundation).

 The estate covers approximately 500 hectares of land.
 The main building is used by the TK Foundation as a conference centre.